Cottage | 4 bedrooms | sleeps 8

 A fine, spacious and luxurious TUDOR MANOR HOUSE, - so come and stay for a week and "live like a lord" in style - almost in a film set but with wonderful bathrooms and kitchen and it is warm!
 This very special house has survived virtually unaltered from the reign of Charles II.
 A Grade II* listed 17century house, with the earliest part of the house dating from Tudor times.
 One of the first of the "transitional hall houses" in Wales.
-The house has four bedrooms all with wonderful FOUR POSTER BEDS, throughout this fine historic house the furniture befits the period; a superb, well equipped kitchen for cooking a really special dinner party - perhaps for a 40th or a 60th birthday party.
+The house has four bedrooms all with wonderful FOUR POSTER BEDS, throughout this fine historic house the furniture befits the period; a superb modern and well equipped kitchen for cooking a really special dinner party - perhaps for a 40th or a 60th birthday party.
 Walk to the village pub and shop, over the bridge and only a couple of minutes.

 Sleeps 8 visitors in 4 bedrooms:

 Lovingly restored over the past four years, this delightful Welsh 17th century manor house, sleeps 8 persons, in 4 double bedrooms.
 The traditional farmhouse-style kitchen has been exceptionally well equipped while still retaining its historic character .A new black oil- fired Aga with a double oven, which is a dream to cook on, is set in a recess that once would have housed the original range.
 There is also an electric hob and oven, large Smeg fridge and a freezer, a microwave, dishwasher, coffee maker etc. (upstairs in a laundry room there is a washing machine with tumble dryer).